EmelyMachete/UserAuthenticationSystem/README.md

 # User Authentication System

 ## Overview
 The User Authentication System implements secure user registration, login, logout, and protected routes using ASP.NET Core Identity.
-The system is designed to manage authentication and access control responsibly by relying on established, framework-provided security mechanisms.
+The system is designed to handle authentication and access control using established, framework-provided security mechanisms rather than custom implementations.

-This project demonstrates a solid understanding of authentication fundamentals and correct handling of user identity in modern web applications.
+This project focuses on correct handling of user identity, authentication state, and protected resources in a modern ASP.NET Core application.

 ## Problem Statement
-Authentication is a critical requirement for most real-world systems, and incorrect implementations can introduce serious security vulnerabilities such as weak password handling or unauthorized access.
+Authentication is a core requirement for most real-world systems, and incorrect implementations can introduce serious security vulnerabilities such as weak password handling or unauthorized access.

-This application addresses that risk by using ASP.NET Core Identity to manage credentials, authentication state, and protected routes in a standardized and secure manner.
+This application addresses that risk by relying on ASP.NET Core Identity to manage credentials, authentication workflows, and protected routes in a standardized and secure manner.

 ## Core Features
 - User registration with validated input